deepshah1065/CPE487/README.md

 ## Random Ball Deflection

-To make the ball movement unpredictable, a simple LFSR-style random number generator was added.
+To make the ball movement unpredictable, a simple linear-feedback shift register (LFSR) random number generator was added.
 When the ball hits a peg, the random bit determines whether the ball moves left or right.

 ```vhdl
 IF Random_Generator(0) = '0' THEN